 What is the GPA requirement for World Partner programs?

 For most World Partner programs, the required GPA is 3.0, based on the program’s published GPA requirements and/or Syracuse Abroad’s evaluation of the program’s academic expectations.
 There are some programs whose GPA requirement ranges from 2.5-3.0.
-Please refer to each program’s page for its exact requirements.
+Please refer to each program’s brochure page for its exact requirements.
 Note: Syracuse Abroad reserves the right to adjust the requirements for World Partner programs as it deems appropriate.